 A practical fix we have used in self-hosted deployments is co-locating servers closer to end users.
 This can reduce first-response latency, and it is a real advantage when your users are concentrated in specific regions.

-Retell vs self-hosted performance trade-offs (300ms edge vs more control)
+Retell vs self-hosted performance trade-offs

 Why Retell feels faster early: